greglnelson/shen-docs/learn_shen/tutorials/shen_in_15mins.rst

 Shen in 15 minutes
 ==================

 The Shen top level is a read-evaluate-print loop as in all functional languages.
-When you start it up, you get something this (depending on release and platform).
+When you start it up, you get something like this (depending on release and platform).

 .. code-block:: shen